Akashrine/jbr-11ty/src/posts/a-whole-new-world/2020-07-05-a-whole-new-world.md

 title: A whole new world
 tags: personal
 image:
 description: "Launching a personal website in 2020 feels strange.
-Even worse when it's been 10 years you don't have an online presence."
+Even worse when it's been 10 years and you don't have an online presence."
 ---

 <p class="lead">Who am I kidding?
 Launching a website is hard, launching <em>your</em> website is worse.
 Launching it in 2020 when you're already 35 years old, a dad and 2 loans to pay off - needless to say we're flirting with insanity.
 But there are reasons!</p>